-- Each classroom teacher may schedule holiday room parties.
-Each classroom teacher will ask parents/guardians to volunteer for help with holiday parties.
-A schedule will be established; each parent will receive a copy of the schedule. - Students are not required to participate in any holiday party.
+• Each classroom teacher may schedule holiday room parties.
+Each classroom teacher will ask parents/guardians to volunteer to help with holiday parties.
+A schedule will be established; each parent will receive a copy of the schedule.

+• Students are not required to participate in any holiday party.

 Attendance/Truancy JBD, JBE Attendance at Golden Plains is necessary for the success of the school and most importantly the students.
 The Golden Plains School district is audited every year by the state on its attendance.
-Attendance counts toward the schools Annual Yearly Progress report.
-Because of this the following will now occur: Absences per nine weeks, per class:
+The following will occur:

+Absences per nine weeks, per class:

-- 4th Absence (excused or unexcused): Phone call from school and note home from administration - 5th Absence (excused or unexcused): (and every absence occurring after): 30 minute detention after school and Attendance Team contacted
+• 4th Absence (excused or unexcused): Phone call from school and note home from administration

+• 5th Absence (excused or unexcused): (and every absence occurring after): 30 minute detention after school.

-Parents or person acting as a parent may release their student from school with a written or verbal request (see pg.
+Parents or person acting as a parent may release their student from school with a written or verbal request.